 And did you know that over a hundred years ago, Sorède was a pioneer village where solar energy was concerned?
 The original site up in the hills, and remains of one of the first solar furnaces in the world can still be seen at the ‘Coll del Buc’

 If your visit to Sorède fits in with lunch or dinner, my favourite restaurant is the Salamandre.

 Saint Génis des Fontaines beckons next, with a chance to combine lunch or dinner at the Auberge des Albères on the main street with a visit to the ancient 12th century cloister, built from different coloured marble, white from Céret, pink from Villefranche-de-Conflent and black from the Corbières, with Romanesque sculptures and tombstones of monks and local notables.

-Or just a little further towards the coast, in Saint André, the Ferme de Découverte awaits you, with 300 farm animals just waiting to be cuddled, and fed.
-An excellent lunch is to be had at the Table de Cuisine, small, quality restaurant near the Romanesque Abbey Church with its marble sculptures, and gallery of Roman art.
+Or just a little further towards the coast, in Saint André, with its Romanesque Abbey Church, marble sculptures, and gallery of Roman art.

 Natural frontier between France and Spain, dominated by the Pic du Neoulous, the ancient signal towers of Massane and Madeloc keep a watchful eyes over the pretty little Albères villages, which have become home to a pot pourri of different nationalities.